Temporary

 A Christmas Surprise & Season's Greetings

-Carter was a student at Eton when he was given this book by the man whose inscription appears above his, the ecclesiastical historian Cuthbert Hamilton Turner (18601930).
-Turner authored a volume on The Early Printed Editions of the Greek Testament (Oxford, 1924) and watched benevolently over the young Carter, whose inscription is most fitting for this time of year: 'J. W. Carter Eton College, elect of King's Coll Christmas 1923'.
+The person who likely gave Carter this book was the ecclesiastical historian Cuthbert Hamilton Turner (18601930), whose ownership inscription is also present.
+Turner authored a volume on The Early Printed Editions of the Greek Testament (1924) and watched benevolently over the young Carter, whose inscription is most fitting for this time of year: 'J. W. Carter Eton College, elect of King's Coll[ege] Christmas 1923'.

 Wishing everyone who has visited Antipodean Footnotes a happy holiday season and all good wishes for a joyous New Year.
 Here is to more bibliographical discoveries in 2012.